Make Your Projects Florida Friendly

 - Education during the Construction Phase and Beyond - UF/IFAS Extension and the Florida-Friendly Landscaping™ Program provide educational training, workshops, that will help create healthy and aesthetically pleasing landscapes to residents.
 Workshops are available in a wide range of horticultural topics including: FFL design & plant selection, proper planting techniques, pest management, pruning and maintenance techniques, and Green Industries Best Management Practices (GI-BMP) training and Florida-Friendly Landscaping™ Certified Professional training

 - FFL model language documents - FFL model documents incorporate the latest UF/IFAS recommendations and can be modified to suit your community vision and site conditions.
 The model documents include example language for community covenants, conditions, and restrictions, landscape maintenance contracts, and Florida-Friendly Landscaping™ considerations for architectural review boards and can be found below under Guidelines for HOA Code Documents.

 Managing stormwater runoff at a community level can require an engineered solution.
 Green infrastructure (GI) also known as Low Impact Development (LID) is a cost-effective, resilient approach to managing wet weather impacts that provides many community benefits.
-See the Florida Department of Environmental Protection’s Green Infrastructure Website for more information on technical guidance and funding opportunities.
+See the Florida Department of Environmental Protection’s Green Infrastructure Website for technical guidance and funding opportunities.